Call Us: 800-207-2259

 Have you ever received a package and opened it up to find out that something is broken?

-• You will need your Safeandvaultstore.com order number or the name of the person who ordered it.
+• You will need your SafeandVaultStore.com order number or the name of the person who ordered it.

-• Make sure to first contact help@safeandvaultstore.com via e-mail or call us at 800-207-2259..
+• Contact help@safeandvaultstore.com via email or call us at 800-207-2259.

 • We will ask for pictures so we can file a claim with the freight company.